 Teaching our ELLs something different and something new is good.
 However, as EFL / ESL teachers, we must always be respectful of cultural differences.
 For example: if you are teaching in a Middle Eastern country, you should ask the school if it is OK to have a Christmas themed class.

 In some countries, Christmas is viewed as yet another commercial opportunity.
-This means you need to teach with the aim of improving the 4 language skills using a Christmas theme but not look like a commercial promoter.
+This means you need to improve the four language skills using a Christmas theme but not look like a commercial promoter.

 To start, use well established Christmas characters and elements from your Christmas.
-There are a few ideas below shared by EBC’s experienced Trinity College CertTESOL qualified teachers.
-They are ideas about how to use a Christmas theme class to help learners with their language skills.
+A few ideas below are shared by EBC’s experienced Trinity College CertTESOL, qualified teachers.
+They are ideas about using a Christmas theme class to help learners with their language skills.

 Write a letter to Santa exercise